Skip to main content

 Wall-Mounted Units

 These units are installed high on a wall and are the most common type of ductless indoor unit.
-Wall-mounted units offer efficient air distribution, unobtrusive design, and are ideal for homes with limited floor space.
+Wall mounted air conditioners offer efficient air distribution, unobtrusive design, and are ideal for homes with limited floor space.

 Ceiling-Mounted Cassette Units